A Reinforcement Learning Approach to the Orienteering Problem with Time Windows: Pointer Network Model

-\textbf{New set representation at every iteration.} The first important aspect is that the set encoder runs in parallel with the sequence encoder, and returns updated vector representation of each node in every iteration step.
-When building a solution, at each iteration, we recompute the representation of each node (the output of the set encoding block).
-This is a consequence of, and allows us to: use dynamical features that change at every iteration; use recursion in the set encoding block (Transformer with recursion, see below); mask the set of nodes and lookahead connections that are not admissible (Masked self-attention using induced graph structure, see below).
+The first essential aspect is that the set encoder runs in parallel with the sequence encoder and provides an updated vector representation of each node in every iteration step.
+When building a solution, at each iteration, we recompute the representation of each node (the output of the set encoding block), feeding both dynamic and static features to the set encoding block (\cite{Dai2017}).

+It is important to note that this is different from previous proposed Pointer Network models, including from those that also use both static and dynamic features (\cite{Nazari2018, Kool2019a}).
+In those works, the static features are only encoded once: in the first step of the solution building process.
+The dynamic features are used by the sequence-encoder block and pointing mechanism which rely on context-based attention.

+In fact, the inclusion of this adjustment in the model architecture allows us to: use recursion in the set encoding block (Transformer with recursion, see below); mask the set of nodes and lookahead connections that are not admissible (Masked self-attention using induced graph structure, see below).

-\textbf{Transformer with recursion.} A second aspect is that we use self-attention with recursion (see Section \ref{sec:transformer_recursion}) in order to try to take advantage of the recurrent nature of the solution building process.
+\textbf{Transformer with recursion.} A second aspect is that we use self-attention with recursion (see Section \ref{sec:transformer_recursion} for details, and “no recursion” in Supplementary materials \ref{app:notweaks} for model comparison) to try to make the best of the recurrent nature of the solution building process.
 Intuitively, this change somewhat brings part of the sequence encoding effort to the set encoding block.

-\textbf{Masked self-attention using induced graph structure.} A third important aspect is that at each iteration step, and in order to take into account the time constraints of the problem, we dynamically compute the set of admissible nodes and a graph structure that can be induced over it (see Section \ref{sec:graph}).
-We use this graph-structure to apply masked self-attention.
+\textbf{Masked self-attention using induced graph structure.} A third important aspect is that at each iteration step, and in order to consider the time constraints of the problem, we dynamically compute the set of admissible nodes and a graph structure that can be induced over it (see Section \ref{sec:graph} for detains, and “complete graph” in Supplementary materials \ref{app:notweaks} for model comparison).
+We use this graph-structure to apply masked self-attention during set encoding.